willGraham01/PiranhasHalfyord/characters/hope.md

 Hope should not need to get involved in any combats during the story, but if a statblock is required it can be found below.

-Armour Class: 10 (unarmoured)
+- Armour Class: 10 (unarmoured)
-Hit Points: 4 (2d4)
+- Hit Points: 4 (2d4)
-Speed: 30ft.
+- Speed: 30ft.

 |   STR   |   DEX   |   CON   |   INT   |   WIS   |   CHA   |
 |:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|
 |  8 (-1) | 10 (+0) | 10 (+0) | 10 (+0) | 12 (+1) | 14 (+2) |

+- Damage Resistances: Fire
 - Proficiencies: Persuasion +2, Performance +2
 - Senses: Passive Perception 11
 - Languages: Common, Infernal
-- Resistances: Fire

 ### Actions in Combat